By Austin Perry

 If you’re having trouble establishing a proper sleeping schedule, try cutting out the late evening caffeine intake and as stated above, switch to a non-stimulant based pre-workout or decaf coffee.

-To find a proper balance with your stimulant intake, try reducing the amount of times you’re taking in caffeine and shoot for just one cup of coffee in the morning instead of multiple throughout the day.
+To find a proper balance with your stimulant intake, try reducing the number of times you’re taking in caffeine and shoot for just one cup of coffee in the morning instead of multiple throughout the day.
 If you work out in the evening hours but still need a little more ‘pep’ in your step, mix ½ a serving of your regular pre-workout with a nitric oxide booster to give you the overall boost you need for your workout without overdoing it.

 Most importantly, assess your tolerance and establish an intake that is good for you but doesn’t affect your day negatively.

 Find a proper dosage to help you push through the dreaded wall and cut-off your stimulant intake after a certain time, so you avoid sleep disruptions.

 Getting at least 8-9 hours of sleep will help reduce the need to grab your favorite flavor of Monster first thing in the morning.
 Feeling well-rested is much more enjoyable than being tired but masked by stimulants for a short period of time.

 Taking some time off stimulants is the best thing you can do to reduce the negative effects of long-term caffeine and stimulant consumption.

 2. Alcohol and Drug Foundation June 27, 2019. https://adf.org.au/drug-facts/caffeine/